Yousha-dev/LuxWatchScrape/README.md

 ## Technology Stack

+## Technology Stack

+LuxWatchScrape is built with the following technologies:

+- **Python:** The main language used for developing the scraper.

+- **BeautifulSoup:** A Python library used for parsing HTML and extracting the data.

+- **Requests:** A Python library used for making HTTP requests to the websites.

+- **Selenium:** A web testing library used to automate browser activities.

+- **Playwright:** A Python library to automate Chromium, Firefox and WebKit browsers with a single API.
+Playwright is used in this project for handling dynamic content that can't be accessed with simple HTTP requests.

+- **Database (Specify the database you are using):** Used for storing the scraped data for easy access and management.

+- **Django REST Framework:** Used for building the API that provides access to the scraped data.

-LuxWatchScrape is built with Python, utilizing libraries such as BeautifulSoup for HTML parsing and requests for handling HTTP requests.
-It demonstrates the use of object-oriented programming (OOP) principles to create modular and maintainable code.
+This project demonstrates the use of object-oriented programming (OOP) principles to create modular and maintainable code.

 ## Who is it for?